cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 Example: If the applicant or borrower is 24 years old, enter 24.

 > a.
-Use Code 8888 if the requirement to report the applicant's or borrower's age does not apply to the covered loan or application that your institution is reporting.
+Use Code 8888 if the requirement to report the applicant’s or borrower’s age does not apply to the covered loan or application that your institution is reporting.

 > b.
 Use Code 9999 in the co-applicant field if there are no co-applicants or co-borrowers.

 > > i.
 If there is more than one co-applicant or co-borrower, provide the required information only for the first co-applicant or co-borrower listed on the collection form.

 [Paragraph 4(a)(10)(iii)—Income](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/4/#a-10-iii).

 Enter, in dollars, rounded to the nearest thousand, the gross annual income relied on in making the credit decision, or if a credit decision was not made, the gross annual income relied on in processing the application (round $500 up to the next $1,000).
 The HMDA Platform can accept negative numbers for Income.

 Example: If the income amount is $35,500, enter 36.
 If the income amount is $50,000, enter 50.

 > a.
-Enter "NA" if the requirement to report gross annual income does not apply to the covered loan or application that your institution is reporting.
+Enter “NA” if the requirement to report gross annual income does not apply to the covered loan or application that your institution is reporting.

 #### (2-58)[Paragraph 4(a)(11)—Type of Purchaser](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/4/#a-11).